 - Access to Deadly Means – access to medications/drugs and firearms, etc., make suicide an easy alternative to perceived misery.

-92% of people over 65 who die by firearms do so as a result of suicide.
+80% of men and 40% of women over 65 who die by firearms do so as a result of suicide.
+Source

 In the abundant research available, it is made clear that being religiously active can thwart potential suicide.
 The key, we’re told, is HOPE in all its forms—hope in an afterlife, hope for supernatural protection and guidance, and so on.
 Another preventative is social connectedness.
 Even debility can be addressed through religious practice.